Flexible Learning Spaces

 Because these new spaces bring together several teachers, they are able to plan, teach and assess collaboratively: this means every child has three teachers who know all about their current strengths and future needs.

-Our first Flexible Learning Spaces were launched in late 2014, and they are named:
+Our first Flexible Learning Spaces were launched in late 2014, and they proved so successful that we have since implemented them across the entire school:

 - Te Kete Aronui (Basket of Knowledge)